Honeypot Crypto: Protecting Your Digital Assets

 How can I protect my funds from honeypot scams?

-To protect your funds, always analyse smart contracts for red flags; verify project transparency and team credentials; and use tools designed to detect honeypot scams before investing.
+Analyse smart contracts for red flags, verify project transparency and team credentials, and use honeypot detection tools before investing in any unfamiliar token.

 What should I do if I suspect I’ve encountered a honeypot scam?